 Gloria is 470 sq. ft. house with a gable roof and a pair fully covered and partly fenced 118 sq. ft. porches.
 The main room combined with the kitchen (145 sq. ft.) is located downstairs.
 Two bedrooms are on the second floor.

 Resembling an Amish barn, small house Gloria is designed in a traditional style that can easily blend into any rustic country environment.

-Here is an excellent guide that will help the beginner to get the grasp of the main tasks related to the process of building your own small house or cabin.
+Here is an excellent guide that will help the beginner to get the grasp of the main tasks related to the process of building your own small house or one-room cabin.

 This Tiny House Construction Guide will Teach You:

 - All step-by-step processes from foundation to the roof including connecting your house to public utilities;

 - How to choose the most suitable material for building your small house;

 - Learn how to fix things in your small house;

 - How to plan correctly go through all the construction stages;